my-graphene/doc/supplement/exchange-en.md

 ### 5. Use command line wallet cli_wallet, import the private key of the account

-If you don't have any account, downlod RuiChain light weighted wallet first or access online wallet to register an account\(Remember to back it up，save your private key properly\).
+If you don't have any account, downlod MyGrapheneChain light weighted wallet first or access online wallet to register an account\(Remember to back it up，save your private key properly\).